-- Trained 81% of Bouygues employees (including all new starters) via our online training module (as at the end of this financial year) highlighting how to spot the signs, how to report and Bouygues' policy on modern slavery; and - Continued to develop a toolkit of materials and supporting communications for use on our construction sites to raise awareness of modern slavery, how to report, immediate action to take and Bouygues' policy on modern slavery.
-The materials include posters in multiple languages urging anyone who is affected by these issues or who has a suspicion that modern slavery may be occurring on one of our sites to contact their line manager, Bouygues' dedicated modern slavery reporting mailbox or the relevant authorities so that the matter can be addressed.
+- Trained all its new starters as part of their induction via online training module highlighting how to spot the signs, how to report and Bouygues' policy on modern slavery; and - Developed and issued a toolkit of materials and supporting communications for use on Bouygues' construction sites to raise awareness of modern slavery, how to report, immediate action to take and Bouygues' policy on modern slavery.
+The materials included posters in multiple languages urging anyone who is affected by these issues or who has a suspicion that modern slavery may be occurring on one of the Bouygues sites to contact their line manager, Bouygues' dedicated modern slavery reporting mailbox, its hotline and online platform or the relevant authorities so that the matter can be addressed.
+These posters are displayed in the communal areas of Bouygues sites: - In partnership with the Supply Chain Sustainability School, celebrated Anti-slavery Day on 19th October by hosting an interactive guiz for all staff to raise their awareness of modern slavery.